vratidc/vratidc.github.io/_projects/17_Dragonfly.md

 ***Rehearsals, Tests & Shooting Logistics :*** The actions were choreographed to be filmed in one-take.
 To better prepare for the shooting, rehearsals with the actors were conducted on the set (see images below).

-{% include gallery id="gallery3" caption="Location scouting and rehearsals" %}
+{% include flexgallery id="flexgallery2" caption="Rehearsals for planning out the actions and testing the camera rig setup" %}

 ## 2. Production